1

 -

-Soil Type: Prefers sandy or loamy soil -
+Soil Type: Prefers slightly acidic, sandy or loamy soils. -

-Pruning Instructions: Minimal pruning required; remove dead or damaged branches -
+Pruning Instructions: Minimal pruning, remove dead or damaged branches. -

-Fertilization: Apply a balanced, slow-release fertilizer in spring -
+Fertilization: Feed in early spring with a balanced, slow-release fertilizer. -

 Share